0x5066/Winamp3x/README.md

  - [x] Just for my own fun/experimentation (and for some more suffering), rebuild the sound recorder from Windows XP
  - [x] A new about window that resembles winver on Windows XP/2000
  - [ ] More customizable options for the Head bopping visualizers
+ - [ ] Redesign integral parts of the Skin